How to write an M.A. paper

 3. How to construct a timeline for your M.A.
 Paper

 A common error is this: students imagine that you simply write an M.A. paper, hand it in to your committee members by the deadline, have them read it, approve it, and then you are merrily advanced on into the Doctoral program.

 But the reality is that research papers are almost never acceptable after a single draft, either at the M.A. level, the Ph.D. level, or the full professor level.
 Getting your data right, getting your analysis right, and presenting everything in a way that is clear and reasonable takes a great deal of effort and advice.
 Luckily, that’s what we’re here to help you with.
 The more input your project has, the better it will be.
 And you’ve got access to a lot of good input (for free!) here at UCLA.

 Therefore, if you want to budget time for finishing your M.A. paper in a truly rational way, you should do something like the following:

 - Go to each member of your committee.
 Ask them how many drafts they will expect you to write before the final version.

 - Also, ask about “turnaround time”: the number of days it takes them to read a draft, comment on it, and discuss the comments with you in a scheduled appointment.

 - Add to this turnaround time your own turnaround time, that is, how long it takes you to make revisions in response to comments.

 - Then, multiply the number of required drafts by the total (faculty + student) turnaround time.
-This yields the total number of days needed to finish the project, following the completion of the first draft.
+This yields the total number of days needed to finish the paper, following the completion of the first draft.

 - Deducting this number of days from the deadline (above) gives you the day you need to get your first draft in to your committee members.